Promoting Healthy Living Through Education, Training & Advocacy

 Who Is Wellspring Center for Prevention?

-Wellspring Center for Prevention is a private nonprofit agency serving community members and organizations of Middlesex and Monmouth Counties.
+Wellspring Center for Prevention is a private nonprofit agency serving community members and organizations of Middlesex, Monmouth, and Ocean Counties.
 We are dedicated to improving the health and well-being of individuals, families, and communities through our quality prevention and intervention services.
 Our programs promote sound mental health, effective family functioning, and awareness of the devastating effects of substance misuse and dependency.

 School-Based Clinical Services